adamelsawaf/Karatsuba_Algorithm/README.md

 # Karatsuba Algorithm
 Implementation of the Karatsuba algorithm, a fast multiplication algorithm which multiplies two very large n-digit non-negative integers in time O(n^lg(3)) ≈ O(n^1.585), asymptotically faster than the naïve algorithm of O(n^2).
-This program stores the given integers as strings, and so the program is able to calculate products containing up to over four million digits. <br/>
+This program stores and performs calculations on the given integers as strings, and so the program is able to calculate products containing up to over four million digits. <br/>

 The product and computation time are printed out to the console.